turri21/CDi_Senhor/README.md

 * Weird shifted graphics with "David and Goliath"
 * Problems with "Les Guignols de l’Info"?
 * VCD resolution for white book
-* Glitches during Top Gun (Might be Pause command related)
-* VCDs are stopping at some point?
 * Sound bugs on the police procedures disk?
 * Find a better solution for reducing CPU speed
 * Black flicker during intro of Ultimate Noah's Ark in 60 Hz mode